 Gaia GPS makes it super easy to view your saved parks, points & images.
 I tracked a short hike through Buscher and took some photos that I wanted to mark.
 Didn’t have to rely on my phone GPS EXIF data to overlay, Gaia made this quick and easy.

 Gaia GPS Offline Maps

 Gaia Premium supports offline maps and to me – this is one of the best features of the app.
-The offline map functionality allows you to define a region I which you want maps to be cached/downloaded to your device.
-The off-line map functionality is super simple to do – just follow their offline map guide
+The offline map functionality allows you to define a region in which you want maps to be cached/downloaded to your device.
+The off-line map functionality is super simple to do – I follow their offline map guide

 Backup to Web

-Never fear changing devices, upgrading or switching phones again.
-If you log in to Gaia GPS on your phone, it will sync your routes, waypoints, and folders and backup all your data online.
-This is a great piece of mind and one reason that Gaia is one of my favorites even over dedicated handheld devices.
+With backup to web functionality, I Never fear changing devices, upgrading, or switching phones again.
+When you log in to Gaia GPS on your phone, it will synchronize your routes, waypoints, and folders and backup all your data online.
+Gaia GPS cloud backup is an excellent piece of mind and one reason that Gaia is one of my favorites even over dedicated handheld devices.